epikweb/serverless-event-sourcing/README.md

 - Allows for an in-order replay guarantee on a per-stream basis.
 - Allows for write scalability due to sharding based on a UUID key with high cardinality (`aggregateId`).
 - Has transactional guarantees necessary to prevent concurrent writers writing to the same `expectedVersion`
-- Has built-in streaming to Kinesis with the flip of a switch

 ### Primary key schema